 Jazz Dance I (2 credits)

 Presents basic jazz dance vocabulary and technique, drawing from a variety of influences: hip-hop, classical, lyrical, theatrical styles, Giordano, Horton, and Luigi techniques.
 Combinations are high-energy and rhythmical, with emphasis on proper technique and alignment to achieve freedom of movement.
-Fall 2011 and alternate years.
+Offered Fall in alternate years.

 Jazz Dance II (2 credits)

 This course further develops technique and style introduced in Jazz Dance I, with more intricate combinations and complex rhythms.
 As in Jazz Dance I, focus is on a variety of jazz dance styles, including hip-hop, video, classical, and lyrical jazz.
-Spring 2012 and alternate years.
+Offered Spring in alternate years.

 Multicultural Dance (2 credits)